Matthew Chance, one of CNN’s star Ukraine correspondents, gets a break

 As a conflict that seemed abstract just a month ago metastasizes into its fourth week of full-fledged war with no end in sight, news organizations are assessing how to deploy staff for the round-the-clock demands of covering it.

-Safety is a paramount concern: An American documentary filmmaker, Brent Renaud, was killed Sunday during heavy fighting in the town of Irpin, and Fox News correspondent Benjamin Hall was hospitalized after suffering injuries while reporting from the outskirts of Kyiv Monday.
+Safety is a paramount concern: An American documentary filmmaker, Brent Renaud, was killed Sunday during heavy fighting in the town of Irpin, and Fox News correspondent Benjamin Hall was hospitalized after suffering injuries while reporting from the outskirts of Kyiv on Monday.
 But media bosses are also concerned about the toll that exhaustion could take on their Ukraine-based staffs.

 “You start making mistakes when you get tired,” Chance said.
 “So, we have a responsibility as a company to try to rotate people out … You can’t just constantly keep doing that forever.
 The problem is that your judgment could fail.”

 Chance joined CNN in October 2001, at the start of the war in Afghanistan; he was one of the first Western reporters to arrive — by foot — in the capital city of Kabul.
 In the two decades since, Chance has reported from conflict zones around the world, including coverage of Putin’s previous territorial incursion in Georgia in 2008.
-In 2011, he was taken hostage by forces loyal to Libya’s ruler Moammar Gaddafi in a Tripoli hotel.
+In 2011, he was taken hostage by forces loyal to Libya’s ruler, Moammar Gaddafi, in a Tripoli hotel.
 But it was his coverage of Ukraine this winter that made him a household name in the United States for the first time.

 A day after Russia’s incursion into Ukraine, Chance was “right in the middle of the fighting” outside Kyiv, at Hostomel Airport, anchor Jim Sciutto told CNN viewers.
 Chance broadcast while kneeling on the ground, with Russian troops visible in the background.
 “I’ve spoken to the commander on the ground there, within the past few minutes, and he said they are now in control of this airport,” Chance told viewers.
 “Frankly, we didn’t even know that the Russian forces were going to be here.”
-He then calmly kicked it back to Sciutto after saying that the situation was “deteriorating,” as jets roared overhead.
+He then calmly kicked it back to Sciutto after saying the situation was “deteriorating,” as jets roared overhead.

 On Feb.
 28, Chance was reporting from outside Kyiv when he discovered, mid-broadcast, that he was crouched next to a grenade he hadn’t noticed before.
 “Let’s move away from that,” he said simply before continuing with his report.